 Meetings in 2021

-16th August 2021 – Members Evening, Question Time or Talk, to be announced
+16th August 2021 – Members Evening, Question Time with Joe Woodcock, venue to be confirmed, hopefully the Charlton House walled gardens from 7.15pm.

-20th September 2021 – Members Autumn Flower, Fruit and Vegetable Display.
+20th September 2021 – Members Autumn Flower, Fruit and Vegetable Display – venue to be confirmed

 Dr Mark Spencer is an experienced and internationally respected botanist.
 His expertise covers many disciplines including forensic botany, the plants of North-west Europe, invasive species and the history of botanical science.
 He works globally as a writer, public speaker and television presenter and has appeared on BBC Radio 4’s The Infinite Monkey Cage.
 He is also Hon.
 Botany Curator of the Linnean Society of London.
 His website https://markspencerbotanist.com/ gives a detailed description of his range of expertise.